OT-CONTAINER-KIT/redis-operator/README.md

 - Dynamic Configuration Update
 - Add unit test cases
-- Add circle ci pipeline integration
 - Logging needs to be structured
 - Fix permissions in role and rolebindings
-- Refactor code as much as we can